alammel/serverless-website/Readme.md

 We are using CodeBuild to compile your website using Hugo.
 As a prerequisite, we need to create a Docker Image that contains all the necessary tools.

-To simply this task, the initial Terraform buld creates a Makefile tha takes care of all the required steps for you.
+To simplify this task, the initial Terraform build creates a Makefile that takes care of all the required steps for you.

 * Go to the `docker` directory and run `make all`